"...regretfully we did not have band, chorus, drama (except for one year and that Sister was transfered)

-"The classes offered were the minimum required by the state law,
+"The classes offered were the minimum required by the state law, though the

 "The rule was absolute and autocratic, though as soon as we left the confines of the school, the uniform

 skirts were rolled up to meet fashion requirements in the real world.
 We had to wear BEANIES.

 "Our class had 13 grads.
-Though the school was small, the comaradarie I experienced in another
+Though the school was small, the comaradarie I experienced in another grade school,

-were never contacted by the church or school for any reunion activities.
+by the church or school for any reunion activities.
 I think 6 of us were found as we celebrated 40 years.